Kʼicheʼ language: Morphology

 Like other Mayan languages, Kʼicheʼ uses two sets of agreement markers, known to Mayanists as "Set A" and "Set B" markers, which can appear on both nouns and verbs.
 "Set A" markers are used on nouns to mark possessor agreement and on verbs to agree with the transitive subject (ergative case).
 "Set B" markers are used on verbs to agree with the transitive object or the intransitive subject (absolutive case).

-K'iche' also has two second person formal agreement markers: la (singular) and alaq (plural).
+Kʼicheʼ also has two second person formal agreement markers: la (singular) and alaq (plural).
 Unlike the informal agreement markers, the formal agreement markers occur after the verb and verb particles.
 The formal agreement markers are used on nouns to mark possessor agreement and on both transitive and intransitive verbs for subject and object agreement.

 Pronouns

 Kʼicheʼ distinguishes six pronouns classified by person and number.
 Gender and case are not marked on pronouns, which are often omitted since subject and object agreement are obligatorily marked on the verb.

-K'iche' has two formal second person pronouns: lal (singular) and alaq (plural).
+Kʼicheʼ has two formal second person pronouns: lal (singular) and alaq (plural).